Welcome to the Wood County Master Gardener Association!

 - Wood County Agriculture Agent: Matt Lippert

-- Wood County office support staff contact: position to be filled shortly
+- Wood County Extension office support staff contact: Katie Tomsyck

 The Wood County Master Gardener Association meets monthly on the fourth Tuesday of the month, from March through November.
 Meeting locations vary throughout the county.
 Each meeting begins with a business meeting, followed by an educational topic.
 Our meetings are open to the public.
 Check the Event Calender page for meeting times and locations.